An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: RQ : licensing of models and datasets on Hugging Face

 \subsubsection{Multi-licensing.}

 A few models (188) and datasets (104) were released under more than one license.
 Multi-licensing is an existing phenomenon in the world of open-source software but is made more complex in the ML model context by the presence of novel license combinations that are not yet well understood.
 Examples include the 48 models we observed multi-licensed under \license{apache-2.0} and \license{cc-by-nc-4.0} as well as models under both OSS and ML licenses, such as \license{MIT} and \license{OpenRAIL}.
 We observe examples of such multilicensing in the most declared datasets in \Cref{tab:top_declared_datasets}.
 We also observed datasets that were released under as many as six distinct licenses.
-The Hugging Face metadata provides no way of determining the relationship among these licenses, which could be either an AND or an OR.
-This distinction is critical to determining compliance.
+The Hugging Face metadata provides no way of determining the relationship among these licenses, which may be an AND or an OR, or even indicate, as observed in \Cref{sec:case-model-dataset-licensing,sec:case-dataset-licensing}, that portions of the dataset are under different licenses.
+Regardless, this distinction is critical to determining compliance.
 For example, if a user who uploaded a \license{llama2} derivative model chose to make it available with an OR relationship between the \license{apache-2.0} and \license{llama2} licenses, this would contradict the exclusive \license{llama2} licensing of its base model, resulting in a violation that could propagate to models further down the chain.
 While we observed only a few instances of multi-licensing, such activity motivates the need to understand the interplay between the various license classes and for Hugging Face to supply a standardized way to specify the intended relationship between licenses.